 - Report changes in household members and income to DCF.

 - Watch your mail.
 If you get anything from DCF or your health insurance program, open it right away and respond.
 If you need help figuring out what to do, contact a trusted community agency like Catalyst Miami or Covering Florida.

-If you no longer qualify for Medicaid or CHIP, you may be able to enroll in a low- or no-cost health plan through the Federal Health Insurance Marketplace.
+If you no longer qualify for Medicaid or CHIP, you may be able to enroll in a low- or no-cost health plan through the federal Marketplace (Obamacare).
 Financial assistance may be available to you.
 At no cost, our Certified Application Counselors can help you explore your options and enroll in a plan.
 Click here to schedule an appointment with us today.

 Click here to find resources for legal staff, navigators, social service providers, and more.
 (Courtesy of Florida Health Justice Project)